eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 24 and now it is worth 424 hoard points.
-Your 'A Cloth of Shining' has 176 polish power left. `
+You polished 'A very prize like prize' by 91 and now it is worth 491 hoard points.
+Your 'A Cloth of Shining' has 109 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 81 and now it is worth 505 hoard points.
-Your 'A Cloth of Shining' has 95 polish power left. `
+You polished 'A very prize like prize' by 48 and now it is worth 539 hoard points.
+Your 'A Cloth of Shining' has 61 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 20 and now it is worth 525 hoard points.
-Your 'A Cloth of Shining' has 75 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 30 and now it is worth 555 hoard points.
-Your 'A Cloth of Shining' has 45 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 9 and now it is worth 564 hoard points.
+You polished 'A very prize like prize' by 25 and now it is worth 564 hoard points.
 Your 'A Cloth of Shining' has 36 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 8 and now it is worth 572 hoard points.
-Your 'A Cloth of Shining' has 28 polish power left. `
+You polished 'A very prize like prize' by 2 and now it is worth 566 hoard points.
+Your 'A Cloth of Shining' has 34 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 11 and now it is worth 583 hoard points.
-Your 'A Cloth of Shining' has 17 polish power left. `
+You polished 'A very prize like prize' by 15 and now it is worth 581 hoard points.
+Your 'A Cloth of Shining' has 19 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 2 and now it is worth 585 hoard points.
-Your 'A Cloth of Shining' has 15 polish power left. `
+You polished 'A very prize like prize' by 1 and now it is worth 582 hoard points.
+Your 'A Cloth of Shining' has 18 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 1 and now it is worth 586 hoard points.
-Your 'A Cloth of Shining' has 14 polish power left. `
+You polished 'A very prize like prize' by 7 and now it is worth 589 hoard points.
+Your 'A Cloth of Shining' has 11 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 591 hoard points.
-Your 'A Cloth of Shining' has 9 polish power left. `
+You polished 'A very prize like prize' by 4 and now it is worth 593 hoard points.
+Your 'A Cloth of Shining' has 7 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 9 and now it is worth 600 hoard points.
+You polished 'A very prize like prize' by 7 and now it is worth 600 hoard points.
 Your 'A Cloth of Shining' has 0 polish power left. `

 `polish the_secret_of_the_maze_prize`